EasyTransfer -- A Simple and Scalable Deep Transfer Learning Platform for NLP Applications

+EasyTransfer supports two in-house developed instance-based TL algorithms, namely Minimax Game-based TL (MGTL)~\cite{mgtl} and Reinforced TL (RTL)~\cite{qu2019learning}.
+RTL is the first work to leverage reinforcement learning to select high-quality source data to help the TL process.
+The reinforced data selector serves as an agent to interact with the environment created by the TL module.
+The selector ``acts'' on source data instances to select a subset of source data, and feeds them together with target data to the TL environment.
+The performance gap serves as a delayed reward to update the RL policy.
+MGTL addresses the sparse reward issue in RTL by providing an additional domain discriminator to help the TL module learn domain-invariant features and also providing immediate rewards to guild the RL policy.
+In the experiments, we find both RTL and MGTL are shown to more efficient than the basic instance-based deep TL method such as~\cite{ruder2017learning}.

-\textbf{Model-based Transfer Learning.} Model-based TL, especially learning a light student model using knowledge distillation, is an important aspect of TL for real-time deployment.
+\boldpara{Model-based TL.} Model-based TL, especially learning a light student model using knowledge distillation, is an important aspect of TL for real-time deployment.
 EasyTransfer is equipped with many knowledge distillation methods~\cite{hinton_kd,DBLP:journals/corr/abs-1910-01108,DBLP:journals/corr/abs-1908-09355,DBLP:journals/corr/abs-1909-10351,DBLP:conf/ijcai/ChenLQWLDDHLZ20} to compress a big model (e.g. 12-layer BERT) to a small model (e.g. 2-layer BERT or CNN).

-Furthermore, we develop the task-adaptive BERT compression algorithm named AdaBERT~\cite{DBLP:conf/ijcai/ChenLQWLDDHLZ20} with differentiable neural architecture search techniques.
-It achieves 12.7x to 29.3x speedup than BERT in inference time and 11.5x to 17.0x parameter size reduction while the comparable performance is maintained.
+Furthermore, we develop the task-adaptive BERT compression algorithm named AdaBERT~\cite{DBLP:conf/ijcai/ChenLQWLDDHLZ20} with differentiable neural architecture search, which achieves significant inference speedup and model size reduction.

+One disadvantage of previous studies is that they mostly focus on single-domain only, which ignores the transferable knowledge from other domains.
+We develop a meta-knowledge Distillation (MetaKD) framework~\cite{DBLP:conf/acl/Pan0QZLH20} to build a meta-teacher model that captures transferable knowledge across domains and passes such knowledge to students.
+Experiments on public multi-domain NLP tasks show the effectiveness and superiority of the proposed MetaKD framework.

-\textbf{Meta Learning.} Apart from the above deep TL algorithms, EasyTransfer is equipped with the ability of meta-learning to improve the performance of domain-level and task-level knowledge transfer for large-scale pre-trained language models.
-For example, the MetaFT algorithm~\cite{emnlp2020mft} is proposed to learn a ``meta-learner'' based on pre-trained language models, which aims to solve a group of similar NLP tasks.
-After the ``meta-learner'' is acquired from multiple tasks, the model can be quickly adapted to a specific task with better performance by model fine-tuning.
+\boldpara{Meta Learning.} Apart from the above deep TL algorithms, EasyTransfer is equipped with the ability of meta learning to improve the performance of domain-level and task-level knowledge transfer for large-scale PLMs.
+For example, the MetaFT algorithm~\cite{emnlp2020mft} is proposed to learn a ``meta-learner'' based on PLMs, aiming to solve a group of NLP tasks across different domains.